 - 1-1/2 teaspoons butter

 - 1/4 cup fat-free Italian salad dressing

-- 1. In a large saucepan, bring the water, rice and butter to a boil.
-Reduce heat; cover and simmer for 15-20 minutes or until liquid is absorbed and rice is tender.
+- 1. In a small saucepan, combine water, rice and butter; bring to a boil.
+Reduce heat; simmer, covered, until liquid is absorbed and rice is tender, 15-20 minutes.

-- 2. Combine the seasonings; sprinkle over fillets.
-Place salad dressing in a large skillet; cook over medium heat until heated through.
-Add fish; cook for 3-4 minutes on each side or until fish flakes easily with a fork.
+- 2. Mix seasonings; sprinkle over tilapia.
+In a large skillet, heat salad dressing over medium heat until hot.
+Add fillets; cook until fish just begins to flake easily with a fork, 3-4 minutes per side.
 Serve with rice.
 Yield: 2 servings.

 Reviews for Tilapia with Jasmine Rice

 "Absolutely delicious!
 I was skeptical until I tasted it.
 I used Zesty Italian dressing and Old Bay Seasoning.
 Will be fixing this one again and have even added to my Recipe Box."

 "This was not my favorite, but my finicky 7 year old who only likes her fish fried ate it up!
 Worth making again just for her."

 "Very tasty!
 I baked the tilapia and topped with a little bit of breadcrumbs instead of doing in the skillet and still turned out very yummy."